PetterTech/blog/content/posts/2012-09-10-adding-a-pause-to-you-powershell-scripts.md

 cmd /c pause | out-null
 ```

 This was actually just to get the script to wait for the user to press a key.
-It is equivalent to the good ol&#8217; pause in batch scripting.
+It is equivalent to the good ol' pause in batch scripting.
-The reason I used this method was that I just didn&#8217;t know how to do this in Powershell (yes, I am ashamed).
+The reason I used this method was that I just didn't know how to do this in Powershell (yes, I am ashamed).
 But now I have stumbled upon the Powershell way to do it:

 ```
 $null = $host.ui.rawui.readkey("NoEcho,Includekeydown")